CU Museum of Natural History

 Selected Publications & Presentations

-Forth.
 Our Lives: Collaboration, Native Voice, and the Making of the National Museum of the American Indian.
-Book forthcoming in June 2014 from SAR Press, NM.
+Book forthcoming from SAR Press in July 2014.

 Forth.
 “Artifacts of Collaboration at the National Museum of the American Indian.”
 Collaborative Anthropologies.
 Forthcoming Vol. 7, Fall 2014.